Eric Topol: Honors

 Topol was selected as one of the 12 “Rock Stars of Science” by GQ and the Geoffrey Beene Foundation in 2009.
 He was elected to the American Society for Clinical Investigation, the Association of American Physicians, and the Johns Hopkins Society of Scholars.
 In 2004, he was elected to the Institute of Medicine of the National Academy of Sciences.
 He was named Doctor of the Decade by the Institute for Scientific Information for being one of the top 10 most cited medical researchers.
 In 2011, Topol received the Hutchinson Medal from the University of Rochester in addition to giving the commencement speech for the School of Medicine and Dentistry.
 In 2012, Modern Healthcare ranked Topol as the most influential physician executive in the United States.
 In 2024, Topol was featured in the inaugural TIME100 Health list of most influential people in health in the world.
 In 2025, the U.S. News & World Report – Best Leaders recognized Topol among 25 individuals in the country who are making a significant impact in business, education, public health, and public service.

+He, his 4 fellow authors and their 972 co-authors received the Ig Nobel Prize for literature in 1993 for "An International Randomized Trial Comparing Four Thrombolytic Strategies for Acute Myocardial Infarction", a medical paper that has one hundred times as many authors as pages.